esc/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

     Concept Instance of TableFunction.

 Note that ``tf``, the instance of ``TableFunction``, is shown in the same color as the ``TableFunction`` class.
-It’s domain was calculated from its list of points, its value at x=1 evaluates to 10, and the logic for its ``eval()`` is shown in the context of the instance, so it is quite easy to understand.
+Its domain was calculated from its list of points, its value at x=1 evaluates to 10, and the logic for its ``eval()`` is shown in the context of the instance, so it is quite easy to understand.